jpd61/team-profile-generator/README.md

 ## Usage
 💻

-Run the following command at th root of your project and answer the prompted questions:
+Run the following command at the root of your project and answer the prompted questions:

 `node Index`